 Citadel of the Nguyen Dynasty

-Visit the imperial city of Vietnam during your Vietnam tour: Hue.
-Be amazed by the many palaces and beautiful gardens that were created in times long past.
-It gives a wonderful insight into life during the time of the Nguyen Dynasty in Vietnam.
+During your trip through Vietnam, make sure to visit the imperial city of Hue.
+Marvel at the many palaces and beautiful gardens created in times long past.
+It offers a fascinating glimpse into life during the Nguyen Dynasty.

 The City of Hue

-The city of Hue is located just under 700 km south of Hanoi.
-Hue was the capital of the Nguyen Dynasty between the years 1802 – 1945.
-Hue is located in the province of Thừa Thiên Huế and is also its capital.
-The citadel in Hue is on the UNESCO World Heritage list.
+Hue is located approximately 700 kilometers south of Hanoi and was the capital of the Nguyen Dynasty between 1802 and 1945.
+The city is the capital of Thừa Thiên Huế province and is renowned for its rich history.
+The citadel of Hue is listed as a UNESCO World Heritage Site.

-Hue was the third stop I made during my tour through Vietnam after Halong Bay and Hanoi.
-It was unfortunately rainy when I was there, but I experienced it as wonderful days.
-The temperature was fine and I saw the splendor of the once imperial city of Hue.
+Hue was my third stop during my Vietnam trip in 2012, after Ha Long Bay and Hanoi.
+Although it was rainy during my visit, I experienced it as wonderful days.
+The temperature was pleasant and despite the weather, I could fully enjoy the splendor and grandeur of this once imperial city.

-On my first day in the imperial city of Hue, I walked to the Citadel.
-I went inside and walked all the way around the wall to get an idea of how big it was.
-Inside the walls was the Imperial City and you should of course visit that too.
+On my first day, I walked to the citadel.
+I walked completely around the wall to get an idea of its enormous size.
+Within the walls lies the Imperial City, which you definitely must visit.

 The Imperial City is walled (2 km by 2 km) and protected by a moat.
-The water in the moats comes from the Perfume River and is led into it through a number of locks… How cool did they figure that out!
+The water in the moats comes from the Perfume River and is channeled in through a number of locks.
+What an ingenious system!

 Hue Citadel of the Nguyen Dynasty,